Harmon's 22 points sends Oklahoma past No. 9 Kansas 75-68 - WTMJ

 Reaves, Elijah Harkless, Harmon and Reaves again each hit two free throws in the final 1:36 for the Sooners.
 Reaves scored 16 points, all in the second half, and made 10 of 11 free throws.

-“I was just struggling the first half.
-I didn’t play well and that’s on me, 100 percent on me, and I mean, it’s in the past now,” Reaves said.
-“You go to halftime, you regroup and then you go out and you do what you can do to help the team win.
-But we really just stuck with the plan, stuck with what the coaches wanted us to do and at the end, we came out with a good win.”

-The Jayhawks put Oklahoma in the bonus early in the second half – complaining about it earned Kansas coach Bill Self a technical foul – and the Sooners took advantage, making 18 of 22 foul shots after not having a free-throw attempt in the first half.
+Kansas put Oklahoma in the bonus early in the second half and the Sooners took advantage, making 18 of 22 foul shots after not having a free-throw attempt in the first half.
 Kansas made 10 of 14 free throws.

-Garrett said Self’s postgame message was simple: “We’ve got to come together.
-Something has to change.
-The season is definitely not going how we expected it, but something has to change.”

 BIG PICTURE:

 Oklahoma: Oklahoma hasn’t cracked the Top 25 this season, but now is in sole possession of third place in a league with five top-15 teams.
-With the wins over West Virginia and Kansas this month, the Sooners are looking like a potential NCAA Tournament team.
+With two wins over top-10 opponents this month, the Sooners are looking like a potential NCAA Turnament team.

 UP NEXT: